-- Earlobe gauges must be filled or covered in flesh tones. - ♦ No objects of any type may be worn in the tongue. - Tattoos must be covered if possible.
-Tattoos which cannot be covered must not convey a message that is contrary to MaricopaNursing professional standards and must not pose a potential customer relations issue. - Hair must be clean, combed, natural color (not pink, blue, etc.), worn up/off the collar, and secured back from the face so it does not fall forward while in uniform to meet health and safety standards.
-Unconventional hair styles (to be determined by the faculty) are not permissible in lab or clinical settings.
+- A Earlobe gauges must be filled or covered in flesh tones. - No objects of any type may be worn in the tongue. - ❖ Tattoos must not convey a message that is contrary to MaricopaNursing or the clinical facilities professional standards. - ❖ Hair must be clean, combed, natural color (not pink, blue, etc.), worn up/off the collar and back, and secured back from the face so it does not fall forward while in uniform to meet health and safety standards.
 Closely trimmed beards, sideburns, and mustaches are permitted, but must meet facility policy for client safety.
-No hair adornments may be worn in the hair to the clinical/lab setting (i.e. artificial flowers, scarves, or jewels) unless approved due to cultural/religious reasons.

-- Makeup must be neutral and minimal; false eyelashes (strip lashes using adhesive) should not be worn and may be restricted in some areas due to safety and sterility issues. - No chewing tobacco or gum while in the nursing laboratory or in the clinical setting.
-Chewing tobacco or e-cigarettes/vaping is not allowed in class, laboratory, or clinical setting. - Students will maintain personal hygiene, including oral care.
+No hair adornments may be worn in the hair to the clinical/lab setting (i.e. artificial flowers, scarves, or jewels) unless approved due to cultural/religious reasons. - Makeup must be neutral and minimal; false eyelashes (strip lashes using adhesive, eyelash extensions, cluster or fan lashes) should not be worn due to safety and sterility issues and may prevent the student from attending clinical in some areas of the clinical facility. - Chewing tobacco, oral smokeless nicotine, and e-cigarettes/vaping is not allowed in class, laboratory, or in the clinical setting.
+Chewing gum is not allowed in the laboratory or clinical setting. - Students will maintain personal hygiene, including oral care.
 Students will be free of offensive body odor and/or cigarette odor.
-No cologne, after-shave, scented lotions, and/or perfumes are permitted. - Fingernails must be clean, short with clear polish, if any.
-Artificial nails, dip nails, nail wraps, or extenders are not permitted in the clinical setting.
+No cologne, after-shave, scented lotions, and/or perfumes are permitted. - ❖ Fingernails must be clean, short with clear polish, if any.
+Artificial nails, dip nails, nail wraps, gels, or extenders are not permitted in the clinical setting.

-Unacceptable Attire in the Clinical and/or Laboratory Setting: NO thin or see- through clothes, bandeau/crop tops, sports bras, tank tops, shorts, or short skirts/dresses.
+Unacceptable Attire in the Clinical and/or Laboratory Setting: No thin or see- through clothes, crop tops, sports bras, tank tops, shorts, or short skirts/dresses.
 When in the clinical setting, students are required to wear the MaricopaNursing uniform with a name badge as outlined above.